lxp135/NW.jsCnDocs/docs/For Users/Advanced/JavaScript Contexts in NW.js.md

 <script>
 var myscript = require('./myscript');
-// pass the `el` element to the Node function myscript.setText(document.getElementbyId('el'));
+// pass the `el` element to the Node function myscript.setText(document.getElementById('el'));
 // you will see "hello" in the element
 </script>
 ```

 !!! note "`window` in Node Context"
-    There is a `window` object in Node context pointing to the main window as set in `main` field of Manifest file.
+    There is a `window` object in Node context pointing to the DOM window object of the background page.

 #### Relative Paths Resolving of `require()` in Node Context